Jetpreeya/FooCoding/README.md

 # FooCoding💻
-FooCoding: is a course in software development run by the Foo Café Foundation in Malmö.<br>
+FooCoding: is a intensive course in software development run by the Foo Café Foundation in Malmö.<br>
 FooCoding: is a program intended to educate you as a fullstack web developer.
 There are the topic that I have learned.
 <ul>